QuantDevHacks/CppCon2024LinAlgEigen/README.md

 1. Use the most recent compiler
 2. Use the Clang compiler option (the stdBLAS code will not compiler with the VS compiler)

-Some supplemental information:
+Some supplemental resources:

-stdBLAS reference implementation repository and information:  https://github.com/kokkos/stdBLAS Eigen in quantitative finance (Quantstart article): https://www.quantstart.com/articles/Eigen-Library-for-Matrix-Algebra-in-C Eigen chosen for ATLAS Experiment (CERN) tracking software:  https://iopscience.iop.org/article/10.1088/1742-6596/608/1/012047/pdf
+* stdBLAS reference implementation repository and information:  https://github.com/kokkos/stdBLAS
+* Eigen in quantitative finance (Quantstart article): https://www.quantstart.com/articles/Eigen-Library-for-Matrix-Algebra-in-C
+* Eigen chosen for ATLAS Experiment (CERN) tracking software:  https://iopscience.iop.org/article/10.1088/1742-6596/608/1/012047/pdf